KB82101

 Workaround:

-IMPORTANT: To resolve this issue you must use the current version of PAC Manager, which can be installed independent of any other PAC Project application or versions.
+Use the current version of PAC Manager, which can be installed independently from any other PAC Project application or versions.

 Resolution: